SolarNetwork/solarnetwork-node/net.solarnetwork.node.backup.ext/README.md

 # Configuration

+This plugin does not provide any UI-configurable settings in SolarNode.
+Instead it provides a managed service factory using the `net.solarnetwork.node.backup.ext` factory PID.
+This can be done manually, however the expected use case for this plugin is that other SolarNodeOS packages contribute the necessary configuration to back up specific sets of device resources.

-This plugin provides a managed service factory using the `net.solarnetwork.node.backup.ext` factory PID.
-You must configure a properties file in the SolarNode's service configuration directory, typically `/etc/solarnode/services`, for each desired instance of this factory.
+To register a service, you must configure a properties file in the SolarNode's service configuration directory, typically `/etc/solarnode/services`, for each desired instance of this factory.
 The file name of the properties file must follow this pattern:

 ```
 net.solarnetwork.node.backup.ext-NAME.cfg